hubtype/botonic/packages/botonic-nlu/README.md

 #### **BotonicNLU.createModel**

-It initializes a model given one of the default templates.
+It creates a model from the chosen Botonic NLU Model template.

+The available Botonic NLU Model templates are:

+- **simple-nn**: a simple Neural Network that uses Word Embeddings to create an embedding layer followed by an LSTM layer.

 ```ts
 createModel(options: {